THE LMC DEFINITIVE GUIDE FOR COOKING & CARVING A TURKEY

 Roast the bird for 15 minutes at 425°, then turn the oven down to 325° to finish or until the digital thermometer reads 160°-165° (about 2-3.5 hours, depending on size of bird).
 Remember to rest the turkey 30-45 minutes before carving.

-There are too many variables to give you the “perfect recipe.”
-The size of your turkey, the calibration of your oven, temperature of your turkey going into the oven, what type of turkey, etc. This is when knowing and trusting the process is more reliable than a “recipe”.
+- There is no “best” recipe for cooking a turkey, instead we focus on the process.
+The size of your turkey, the calibration of your oven, the surface and internal temperature of your turkey going into the oven, and even the breed of your specific turkey are all factors that come in to play when roasting a bird this size.
+But don’t let the scope (or size) of this culinary endeavor scare you!
+This is when knowing and trusting the process is more reliable than a “recipe”.

+- It’s just like a chicken, only bigger.
 If you know how to roast a chicken, you can cook a turkey.
 It’s really that easy.
-A turkey is identical in shape, composition and requires virtually the same handling as a chicken.
-So essentially, the same basic methods of cooking apply to both.
-Think of any recipe that works for a chicken, you can do it on a turkey.
-The only real difference is the size, which just means the turkey will take longer to cook than a chicken.
+A turkey is almost identical in shape, musculoskeletal composition, and essentially requires all the same handling and cooking methods as a whole chicken.
+Pretty much any recipe or technique for cooking chicken, will work with turkey.
+20 pound Bucket o’ Fried Turkey anyone?!
+Again, the only real difference is the size, so in most applications the turkey just takes a longer to cook than a chicken.
+Otherwise, if it walks like a bird and talks like a bird, it’ll cook like a bird—even Big Bird.

-Get yourself a good digital probe thermometer.
-You want the type that can remain in your bird while it cooks, with the temperature gauge on the exterior of the oven.
-This thermometer from ThermoPro is a great option.
-With this type of thermometer, you don’t have to open the oven to check the temperature.
-Remember, “if you’re lookin’, you ain’t cookin’!”
-Then, it’s just about monitoring and giving it enough time to get to the correct temperature (160°-170° degrees at the thickest part of the thigh).
+- Time and temperature, are everything, so get yourself a good digital thermometer.
+You’ll need the type of digital thermometer with a probe that can remain in your bird while it cooks with the temperature gauge on the exterior of the oven.
+With this type of thermometer, you don’t have to open the oven to check the temperature ‘cus “if you’re lookin’, you ain’t cooking!”
+Then, it’s just about monitoring the temperature during the cook until it gets to the correct temperature (160°-170° degrees at the thickest part of the thigh).
+This thermometer from ThermoPro is a great option, but most of this design will work fine.
+To check if a thermometer is calibrated, put the probe into a glass of ice-water.
+The temperature should read right about 32° and if it doesn’t, you better get a new one because you don’t want to be “winging” this one.

+- It doesn’t need to take 4-6 hours to roast a turkey.
 I mean, you can roast a turkey at 225° for 6 hours, but is it necessary or even more desirable?
 The short answer is, no. The theory here is that if you cook it slower and lower you will get better browning on the skin and more time to break down the connective tissue in the dark meat.
 However, cooking it longer means you have a much higher likelihood of drying out the white meat, especially with Heritage birds.
-What’s more, this method ties up the oven for an excessive amount of time.
-Oh, and who wants to start handling a giant, raw yard-bird at 8am anyway?
-That’s 3 strikes—it’s out—for the slow and low method.
+Additionally, the slow and low method ties up the oven for an excessive amount of time.
+Oh, and who wants to start handling a giant raw yard-bird at 8am anyway?

-We get it, it’s a pain in the tail-feathers and it’s a mess.
-This is one of the reasons we created the Larder Meat Co.
-Dry-brine.
-Brining your turkey is an effective way to get flavor into the meat, but does little for tenderness or perception of “juicy-ness”.
-In fact, because brine draws water out of the meat (a processes called “osmosis,” salt goes in and moisture comes out), it can actually make the meat more dense, which also makes it easier to overcook.
-Just make sure to heavily season the skin, take advantage of the rendered fat for basting the skin, and don’t forget the flavorful sauces like gravy and cranberry sauce (layering flavors is always better than over-seasoning).
+- You don’t have to brine your turkey.
+We get it, it’s a total pain in the tail-feathers and can easily become a mess.
+Brining your turkey is an effective way to get flavor into the meat, but contrary to popular belief it actually does little for tenderness or perception of “juicy-ness”.
+In fact, because brine draws water out of the meat through osmosis where salt goes in and moisture comes out, it can actually make the meat more dense and prone to overcooking.
+So if you don’t want to mess with brining, just make sure to heavily season the skin and cavity the day before and take advantage of the rendered fat and/or add butter for basting the skin.
+As a final presentation step, don’t forget flavor-enhancing additions for serving like a drizzle of olive oil, a sprinkle of good flake sea salt, one of our many LMC Seasoning Salt blends, complementary sauces, or just the classics like cranberry sauce or a classic gravy (see our recipe for Roasting Pan Gravy with Sherry and Herbs below).
+Layering flavors with finishing seasonings and sauces is an excellent alternative to the hassle of wet brining a whole turkey.

-Start by removing one thigh at the hip joint, this is the last spot on the bird to have any red left.
-If you start separating the leg and can tell that the meat on the bone is still very soft and red, pour yourself one more Negroni and pop that bird back in the oven for another 30 minutes.
-Nobody really likes eating at 3 in the afternoon anyway (sorry, Mom).
+- Remember, you can always cook something more, but not less.
+Start by removing one thigh at the hip joint (as shown in the carving video), as this should be the last place to have any remaining amount of red-hued meat.
+If you start separating the leg and can tell that the meat on the bone is still very soft and red, separate the other leg joint the same way as you did the first one so it cooks evenly, pour yourself one more Negroni and pop that bird in for another 30 minutes.
+Nobody really likes eating at 3 in the afternoon anyway (sorry Mom).

-Resting your turkey does a few things - first, it gives residual heat time to finish “carryover cooking”.
-This means that when you remove your turkey at the internal temperature of 165°, it will continue to cook for another 10° or so, before starting to drop back down.
-You also do not want to cut into a really hot turkey, because the fat is so hot that it will immediately run out of the tissue at each slice, which will dry out the surface of the meat.
+- REST.
+Because it’s good for you, and especially good for your Heritage bird.
+Resting your turkey (or any roast) is necessary for a few reasons.
+First it allows residual heat from the cooking process time to finish “carryover cooking”.
+This means that when you remove your turkey at the internal temperature of 165°, it will continue to cook for another 10° or so, before it begins to drop back down again.
+Second, if cut into a really hot turkey (or any roast) the rendered fat and hemoglobin-rich moisture from the muscle tissues are so hot that they will immediately run out of the tissue with each slice, which will can leave the meat perceptibly less “juicy.”
 Think about cutting a slice of butter through the wrapper, this works at room temperature but not if it’s warm.
-Similarly, by allowing the turkey to rest for a minimum of 30-40 minutes until the temperature is more like 145°-150°, more of the liquified fat will have tempered and will stay in the tissue.
-Also, the turkey will be much easier to handle during carving.
+Similarly, by allowing the turkey to rest for a minimum of 30-40 minutes until the internal temperature comes down to around 145°-150°, more of that liquified fat/moisture will have tempered enough to remain in the tissue.
+Additionally, the turkey will be much easier to handle during carving.

 For the herb-roux (thickener) - This can be done several days in advance